UnrealTracking/ToM2C/README.md

 python main.py --env MSMTC-v3 --model ToM2C --workers 6 --norm-reward  --train-comm --load-model-dir [trained_model_file_path]
 ```

 The above command is for cpu training.
-If you want to train the model on GPU, try to add `--gpu-ids [cuda_device_id]` in the command.
+If you want to train the model on GPU, try to add `--gpu-id [cuda_device_id]` in the command.
+Note that this implementation does NOT support multi-gpu training.

 ## Citation